Chathurya2024/Python-Projects/README.md

 # Python-Projects
-I have created projects which I have learnt from 100 Days of Code from Udemy.
+These are few basic projects that I have learnt from 100 Days of Code from Udemy.